 “PrEPVacc will inform the field about whether the vaccine regimens can protect against HIV infection.”

 In the trial, we will be using two innovative study designs.
 The first is an adaptive trial design (multi-arm, multi-stage, or MAMS) which allows for the evaluation of multiple vaccine regimens concurrently and includes early evaluation with the possibility of discontinuing unpromising vaccine combinations.
-This adaptive trial design is novel in the HIV vaccine field and makes trials more efficient.
 This adaptive trial design is novel in the HIV vaccine field; we will generate data on HIV vaccine efficacy, investigate correlates of protection, and address adherence and attitudes to PrEP.

 The second is the use of the “averted infections ratio methodology”, which estimates infections averted by a new form of treatment compared with the standard treatment, using an estimate of incidence in the placebo arm.
 The adoption of this analytic method also allows use of smaller sample sizes.

 The PrEPVacc trial will either rule out or encourage further development of the combination regimens tested for preventing HIV.
 PrEPVacc will trial two regimens: one combining DNA with protein-based vaccines; and one combining DNA, MVA and protein-based vaccines.
 Both have been evaluated in multiple Phase I/II clinical trials in the United States, Europe and Africa, and have demonstrated their safety and ability to induce immune responses.

 Participants will be offered PrEP through the study to cover the period spanning the first three immunisations as this is how we believe PrEP would be applied in an immunization programme – protecting people until the vaccines are working.
 When assessing vaccine efficacy in the PrEPVacc trial, only HIV infections that happen after the first three vaccines (given over six months) will be counted.